FREN 3204 - French IIIB: Culture

-Course Code FREN 3204 Course French IIIB: Culture Coordinating Unit French Studies Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites 15 units of French including FREN 2202 Incompatible FREN 2212 Course Description The aim of this course is to develop a deeper understanding and a critical appreciation of France's rich cultural heritage through the study of texts and other cultural artefacts.
-The course is also designed to develop linguistic skills, particularly reading and writing skills, but also vocabulary acquisition and speaking skills.
-This year the course will be devoted to the topic 'L?autobiographie'.
-See French Department handbook for more details.
+Course Code FREN 3204 Course French IIIB: Culture Coordinating Unit French Studies Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites 15 units of French including FREN 3201 Incompatible FREN 2212 Course Description The aim of this course is to develop a deeper understanding and a critical appreciation of France's rich cultural heritage through the study of texts, films or other cultural artefacts, The course is also designed to develop language skills with all work being conducted in French.
+Students completing this course will therefore benefit from enhanced reading and writing skills, as well as speaking skills and vocabulary acquisition.
+See French Department handbook for information on the topic and more details.

 Course Coordinator: Associate Professor Natalie Edwards

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesStudents who complete French IIIB Culture will be able to:

 1. know the countries where French is spoken and understand their cultural productions such as literature and film